Mosca42/WorldProtector/README.md

 - creeper-explosions-entities: prevents explosions caused by Creepers to damage entities (doesn't work under Sponge)
 - other-explosions-blocks: prevents all other explosions from destroying blocks (doesn't work under Sponge)
 - other-explosions-entities: prevents all other explosions from damaging entities (doesn't work under Sponge)
+- tools-secondary: prevents all type of secondary tool actions (strip wood, till farmland, create paths)
+- strip-wood: prevents wood from being stripped
+- till-farmland: prevents farmland from being tilled
+- shovel-path: prevents creation of path blocks
+- trample-farmland: prevents all farmland trampling
+- trample-farmland-player: prevents players from trampling farmland
+- trample-farmland-other: prevents non-player entities from trampling farmland
+- lightning: prevents entities being hit by lightning (or at least get hurt/transformed)
+- animal-taming: prevents players from taming animals
+- animal-breeding: prevents players from breeding animals
+- animal-mounting: prevents players from mounting animals
+- spawning-all: prevents spawning of all entities
+- spawning-monsters: prevents spawning of monsters
+- spawning-animal: prevents spawning of animals
+- spawning-irongolem: prevents spawning of iron golems
+- spawning-exp: prevents spawning of exp orbs completely
+- use: prevents players to interact with most blocks like buttons, fences, doors, etc.
+- use-bonemeal: prevents players from using bone meal
+- access-container: prevents players from accessing most containers
+- access-enderchest: prevents players from accessing their ender chest
+- enderpearl-from: prevents ender pearl teleportation out of a region
+- enderpearl-to: prevents ender pearl teleportation to a region
+- enderman-teleport-from: prevents enderman from teleporting out of a region
+- enderman-teleport-to: prevents enderman from teleporting to a region
+- shulker-teleport-from: prevents shulkers from teleporting out of a region
+- shulker-teleport-to: prevents shulkers from teleporting to a region
+- item-drop: prevents players from dropping items
+- item-pickup: prevents players from picking up items
+- exp-drop-all: prevents all entities from dropping experience orbs
+- exp-drop-monster: prevents monsters from dropping experience orbs
+- exp-drop-other: prevents non-hostile entities from dropping experience orbs
+- level-freeze: prevents the player levels from increasing/decreasing (exp orbs will still be picked up)
+- damage-players: prevents players from damaging other players (PvP)
+- damage-animals: prevents players from damaging animals
+- damage-villagers: prevents players from damaging villagers
+- damage-monsters: prevents players from damaging monsters
 - invincible: prevents players from taking damage
 - fall-damage: prevents players from taking damage by fall-damage
 - send-chat: prevents players from sending chat messages (doesn't block commands)

 You are also able to add or remove all flags by using the special flag 'all'.

 ## Region priority